cindyli-13/FYDP-design-log/README.md

-# FYDP-design-log
+# Project Dynamic Ankle Brace
-Design log to keep track of FYDP progress
+Design log to keep track of our FYDP progress